adamghill/coltrane/docs/source/index.md

 Because `coltrane` can be used in a few different ways, the documentation is split into different pieces depending on the desired outcome.

-- [Static site](static/index) (i.e. markdown is rendered into HTML and output to a folder on disk)
+- Markdown is rendered into HTML and output to a folder on disk with a [static site](static/index)
-- [Dynamic standalone site](dynamic/index) (i.e. Django dynamically renders the markdown from a simplified Django project)
+- Django dynamically renders markdown from a [simplified standalone Django project](dynamic/index)
-- [Integrated into existing Django project](integrated/index) (i.e. Django dynamically renders the markdown)
+- Django dynamically renders markdown [from within an existing Django project](integrated/index)

 ## What's with the name?